lszzy/FWFramework/README.md

 	Application: application layer, AOP solution, no need to inherit, components can be replaced
 	Component: component layer, optional import, common functions, convenient for development

-### Carthage
-This framework supports Carthage, Cartfile example:

-	github "lszzy/FWFramework"

-Execute `carthage update` and copy `FWFramework.framework` to the project.

 ## Changelog
 As this framework is constantly upgrading, optimizing and expanding new functions, the Api of each version may be slightly changed.
 If a compilation error is reported when the new version is upgraded, the solution is as follows: